Tuminha/100_hundred_page_machine_learning/README.md

 This section will cover fundamental machine learning algorithms, starting with Linear Regression.

 *   **Linear Regression:** A foundational algorithm for predicting a continuous numerical value from input features.
 It aims to find the best linear relationship between inputs and the output by minimizing the sum of squared errors.
     - Key concepts include the model equation (Y = wX + b), the Mean Squared Error (MSE) loss function, and the process of learning weights (w) and bias (b) from data.
+The `linear_regression_intro_demo.py` script also conceptually demonstrates prediction using these learned parameters.
     - The `chapter_3_fundamental_algorithms/linear_regression_intro_demo.py` script introduces these core concepts with extensive print explanations and multiple visualizations.
 These include an illustrative 1D example (Study Hours vs. Exam Score), and a detailed dental implant example with mock data.
 For the dental example, plots cover individual features (HU, Torque, BIC) vs. mock actual scores, predicted vs. actual scores, and a feature contribution bar chart for a single patient.
 These visuals are designed to clearly explain the model's components and the importance of aspects like feature scaling for weight interpretation.
-    - For more detailed information on the progress and content of Chapter 3, please see the dedicated `chapter_3_fundamental_algorithms/README.md`.
+    - For more detailed information on the progress and content of Chapter 3, including discussions on model training, prediction with learned parameters, key assumptions (like linearity, homoscedasticity), and the strengths/weaknesses of linear regression, please see the dedicated `chapter_3_fundamental_algorithms/README.md`.

 ## Key Learnings & Examples (from SVM Section - Chapter 4)